krishik1995/ETL-AWS-SQS-PostgreSQL/README.md

 Since the PII is masked using AES encryption strategy, it can be recovered using the decryption method (Included in encryption_utils.py) provided the correct encryption key is available.
 Always store encryption keys securely and separate them from the data in a Kubernetes secret or an AWS Key Management Service.

 ## Assumptions
-- **Message Structure**: The Data Validity checks are built on the assumption that the SQS Queue contains JSON data with a consistent structure, containing fields like user_id, device_type, ip, device_id, locale, app_version, and create_date.
+- **Message Structure**: The Data Validity checks are built on the assumption that only valid messages from SQS Queue, containing fields like user_id, device_type, ip, device_id, locale, app_version, and create_date are to be loaded into the Postgres database.
 - **PostgreSQL database** - The database is set up with the correct table schema to store the processed records

 - **App Version**: Assumed that app version is required to be converted to integer for downstream process. **Suggestion** Decompose the app version into separate INTEGER columns, e.g.,